minimaxir/copy-syntax-highlight-osx/README.md

 To use the tool, install the the [pygments](http://pygments.org) Python package.
 Then [download the Service](https://github.com/minimaxir/copy-syntax-highlight-osx/blob/master/Copy%20Syntax%20Highlight.zip) from this repository and install.
 On any text in any application, select the text and context-click, and the "Copy Syntax Highlight" menu item will be available.
 A prompt will appear asking for the language to lex the syntax highlight.

-A Dark theme is also available, intended for code text to be placed on dark backgrounds.
+A [Dark theme](https://github.com/minimaxir/copy-syntax-highlight-osx/blob/master/Copy%20Syntax%20Highlight%20Dark.zip) is also available, intended for highlighted code text placed on dark backgrounds.

 ![](/img/deep4me.png)